mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 Jump instructions come in several variants, but _jump-and-link_ (JAL) is a common one.
 Jump-and-link writes the current value of the program counter to a destination register and jumps to the specified location.
 This is useful for function calls and returns.

+==== Instruction Encoding Formats

+Along with instructions and their effects, the ISA document must also specify what instructions "look like" to the processor: which sequences of bits and bytes correspond to each instruction.

 === A Basic Implementation